cloudfoundry-community/spring-boot-cf-service-broker/README.md

 * Application.java: The default configuration point.
 This also allows you to run the app locally.

-* BrokerConfig.java: This is required to ensure the `spring-boot-starter-cf-service-broker` jar file is searched for auto wired dependencies.
+* BrokerConfig.java: This is required to ensure the `spring-boot-cf-service-broker` jar file is searched for auto wired dependencies.
 You can also explicitly configure the controllers and services if you prefer.

 If you would like to disable service broker api version header verification, you can disable it by excluding the BrokerApiVersionConfig class in the @ComponentScan annotation: